Hereditary Cancer Risk Clinic

 The Polyclinic Hereditary Cancer Risk Clinic (HCRC) works with patients who may have a higher chance of developing certain types of cancer.
 These include cancer of the breast, ovaries, uterus, colon, pancreas, skin (melanoma) and prostate.

 These cancers can run in families, meaning you may have a gene that increases your chances of getting cancer.
 This is called hereditary risk.
 The HCRC team will identify your cancer risk factors.
-The clinic is led by Dr. F. Ames Smith, Jr., a hereditary cancer expert.

 Knowing your cancer risk can help you and your care team guide your care.
 It improves your chances of not getting cancer and of finding it early.
 It can also help you know if family members should be checked for predisposition to certain types of cancer.